 - Or it can be used as a bidirectional lower address byte and data bus for connecting to external memory.
 Whenever the microcontroller needs to access external program/data memory, the lower byte of the 16-bit address is generated by Port 0 (If 34FF H were the hex address of the external memory, FF would be generated by Port 0)

 - It does not have internal pull-up resistors.
 You’ll have to manually connect pull-up resistors if you want to use the port pins as output.
-In general, a pull-up resistor is required to make sure that the input line to a logic gate does not get short-circuited and has a stable value.
+In general, a pull-up resistor is required to make sure that the input line to an electronic logic gate does not get short-circuited and has a stable value.

 Port 1 (P1.0 to P1.7)